plone/training/ttw/ttw-advanced.rst

 Exercise 1 - Inspecting the :file:`manifest.cfg`
 ------------------------------------------------

-To better understand how your theme is arranged start by reading the :file:`manifest.cfg` file.
+To better understand how your theme is arranged, start by reading the :file:`manifest.cfg` file.

-In the theming tool, open the :file:`manifest.cfg` spend a minute or two looking through it, then see if you can answer the questions below.
+In the theming tool, open :file:`manifest.cfg` spend a minute or two looking through it, then see if you can answer the questions below.

 Where are the main rules located for your theme?